luisrojas17/easybank-with-spring-security/easybank-section-4/README.md

 </dependency>
 ```

-### org.springframework.security.core.userdetails.jdbc.JdbcDetailsManager
+### org.springframework.security.provisioning.JdbcUserDetailsManager
 This class is a specialization of org.springframework.security.core.userdetails.jdbc.JdbcDaoImpl which provides
-CRUD operations for both users and groups.
-However, if you use JdbcDetailsManager class to get the user details,
+CRUD operations for users and groups.
+However, if you use JdbcUserDetailsManager class to get the user details,
 you will be to force to use the default schema structure which is defined in class
 org.springframework.security.core.userdetails.jdbc.JdbcDaoImpl which uses JdbcTemplate to retrieve user details
 from a database.
-In this class is defined the schema structure that will be created in the database.
+In this class is defined the schema structure that you will have to create in the database.
 The tables to be created are:

     ** users